 CSJ offers a diverse array of opportunities to engage in service in Washington, DC, nationally, and globally.
-Opportunities range from a weekly commitment throughout the semester, to serving for the summer, to immersion for the week of Spring Break.
+Opportunities range from a weekly commitment throughout the semester, to serving for the summer, to participation in an once-a-semester event.

 While all CSJ programs are committed to advocacy, there are projects and organizations within the Center whose work focuses on increasing broader awareness and support of social justice issues.
 By raising awareness of pertinent issues – on the Hill, at City Hall, or through Red Square tabling – CSJ programs seek to promote equity and justice.

 CSJ offers diverse opportunities for undergraduate and graduate students to tutor and mentor youth and adults at a deep, direct and meaningful level of engagement.
 Opportunities exist through the academic year and summer term and are through sustained relationships with our community partners.

 CSJ grants access to benefits to over 40 student organizations that work with DC, national, and global communities.
 These organizations are diverse in their strategies, from tutoring and mentoring DC youth on a weekly basis to organizing large-scale awareness campaigns on Georgetown’s campus.

 All of CSJ’s programs are, at their heart, student-led.
 CSJ’s student leaders coordinate, direct, and manage programs, working closely with CSJ staff, community members, and Georgetown students to create responsive, innovative programming with diverse community partners.

 CSJ is committed to making social justice engagement accessible to all students.
 CSJ provides opportunities for students to serve and research that are fully funded.
 From conducting research abroad, to immersion through the Alternative Breaks Program, CSJ provides funding opportunities for Hoyas.

 There are numerous opportunities at Georgetown to academically pursue social justice in the classroom as course content and course pedagogy.
 Read more about Community-based Learning (CBL) courses, UNXD 130: Social Action, UNXD 030: Intersections, and peruse a list of regularly offered courses on social justice.